olivermcccarthy/neuralnetworks/README.md

 # neuralnetworks

-Taking a full adder as an example we use a network of 3 Layers Fairly simple but it shows how our nueral network goes through all its maths and comes up with a solution of its own
+Taking a full adder as an example we use a network of 3 Layers Fairly simple but it shows how our neural network goes through all its math and comes up with a solution of its own

 | Layer | Description |
 | --- | --- |